 Jianhan said, ‘I have had several research experiences, through which I have improved my self-learning ability and gained a deeper understanding on the topics.
 The way I see it, the courses expand your knowledge while research helps you understand how such knowledge works in practice.
 This kind of training will change the way you see and tackle a real-world problem.

 Dicky also said, ‘This programme has excellent resources to support the students in learning.
 A number of laboratories with various functions are ready for the students.
 I have gone through some practical works like coping with circuits, setting enterprise level networks, or doing Big Data analysis with the resources provided by the programme.
 The professors are very much in the frontiers of the fields and they taught us the latest technologies.
-For example, I had learnt node.js, which was then a newly developed server-side programming, back in 2015.’
+For example, I had learnt node.js, which was then a newly developed server-side programming, back then.’

 Our IE graduates have found employment in software development, technical consulting, telecommunications, networks and information system management, project management, engineering operations and services, technical sales and marketing, among others.